• Home

 Wireframes

 Wireframes are not exclusive to mobile application development but they’re certainly a handy tool.
-A wireframe is a two-dimensional sketch created by a designer that helps define the user journey, identifying what content is required, and establish basic design ideas.
+A wireframe is a two-dimensional sketch created by a designer that helps define the user journey, identify what content is required, and establish basic design ideas.

 Wireframes are an essential step in the mobile application development journey.